georgebaskervil/mindcraft/services/viaproxy/README.md

+# Viaproxy Service

-Use this service to connect your bot to an unsupported minecraft server versions.
+Use this service to connect your bot to unsupported Minecraft server versions.

 Run: